 - trapping dirt, dust, and other particles so they don’t enter the ear canal and cause irritation or injury

 Let your baby’s pediatrician know if your infant is tugging at their ears.
+If you don’t already have a pediatrician, you can browse doctors in your area through the Healthline FindCare tool.
 Also let them know if you suspect a blocked ear canal is making it difficult for your baby to hear you, or if you notice any yellow-green discharge from your child’s ear.

 Your doctor may remove the wax if it’s causing discomfort, pain, or interfering with hearing.